emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Improve measurement methods

-In the short-term, as promoted by the GREEN-BoF, the device level assessment requires datamodels augmentation {{IVY-WG}} to expose these capabilities and configuration updates first, and metrics to measure the power consumption {{POWEFF}} second.
+In the short-term, as promoted by several discussions in the GREEN-BoF mailing list, the device level assessment requires datamodels augmentation {{IVY-WG}} to expose these capabilities and configuration updates first, and metrics to measure the power consumption {{POWEFF}} second.

 Hackathon sessions can be used to compare assessment methods.